In This Article

 This is for those who absolutely do not have space and are looking for simple wooden pooja mandir designs for home.
 This light wood floating unit has a big cabinet for the murti and small drawers for storage.
 To add a little drama, we have opted for jaali shutters.
 This is also very useful because it allows you to light incense sticks and diyas without worrying about fire accidents.

-#5: Dark Wooden Temple for Home
+#5: Wall-Mounted Dark Wooden Mandir Design for Home

 Additionally, the shimmering gold wallpaper accentuates this simple design, while being reasonably affordable.
-This pooja corner shows us that you don’t need a fat budget for home interiors if you have imagination!
+This pooja corner shows us that you don’t need a fat budget for home interiors if you have the right imagination!

 #8: Elaborate Wooden Carvings in Pristine White